SINTEF-Workshop/pipeline-environment/README.md

 This will setup an S3 storage that you can access in the browser at localhost:9000.

 ## NATS setup
+Since we will be working with stream data, we need a way to manage this.
+Nats is a streaming service for this particular purpose.

 Run this command (and keep it running in the background):

     nats-server -js

-This will setup a stream service that you can publish messages to.
+This will setup a stream server that you can publish messages to.
 But you first have to add a stream to the service.
 Do it by executing this command:

     nats stream add ais_stream --subjects "ais" --storage file --replicas 1 --retention limits --discard old --max-msgs=-1 --max-msgs-per-subject=-1 --max-bytes=-1 --max-age=-1 --max-msg-size=-1 --dupe-window="2m0s" --no-allow-rollup --no-deny-delete --no-deny-purge

 # Dagster
-To run dagster, cd into the directory test_dagster (with the workspace.yaml file) and execute this command:
+To run dagster, cd into the directory dagster_ais (with the workspace.yaml file) and execute this command:

     dagit

-In order to run and schedule you jobs, you also need to have the dagster-daemon process running in the background.
+You may notice a warning icon next to the "Daemons" section, and navigating to this will allow you to see several servers that are not currently running.
+In order to schedule jobs, you will need to have the scheduler process running in the background.
 To do this, make sure you are in the same directory as the workspace.yaml file and execute this command:

     dagster-daemon run

+Hopefully, the servers will be running, and the warning icon will disappear.

 # Airflow
-To run airflow, just go the test_airflow folder and execute this command:
+To run airflow, just go the airflow_ais folder and execute this command:

     airflow standalone

 This will start up all the necessary processes (scheduler, UI, executor)

 # Prefect
-To run prefect, navigate to the test_prefect folder and execute this command:
+To run prefect, navigate to the prefect_ais folder and execute this command:

 ### Setup API + UI
     prefect orion start

 ### Setup Agent (for scheduling)

-    prefect agent start -q ais_stream
+    prefect agent start -q ais_queue

 ### Create deployments